 I ran copy from the newsroom of my hometown daily newspaper to paste-up on the swing shift to put myself through university.
 Since then, I’ve written for daily newspapers, magazines, and online publications across North America.

 I cut my teeth as a storyteller on the front lines of newspapers across North America.
-In 1996, I became the youngest recipient of the National (US) Mental Health Association Media Award for a series in which I spent six months detailing the lives of three people with schizophrenia after the state of Illinois shut down state-run facilities.
+In 1996, I became the youngest recipient of the National (US) Mental Health Association Media Award for a series in which I spent six months detailing the lives of three people with schizophrenia after the state of Illinois shut down its facilities.
 That series also earned The Golden Bell Award for Feature Writing (Illinois) as well as a top prize for feature writing with the Illinois Associated Press Association.
 In the years after, I earned numerous Associated Press and Society of Professional Journalists awards for news writing in the United States.

 Journalism was one hard-core training ground, but it ultimately did not suit my sensibilities.
 An ill-advised stint covering crime for a newspaper in the Pacific Northwest prompted my departure.
-I left journalism in 1999 to become a different kind of storyteller.
+I left journalism to become a different kind of storyteller.

 We built our life in a tiny house on Vancouver Island.
-There, where rain falls an average of 300 days a year, I found myself a young mother in an isolated town.
+There, where rain falls an average of three hundred days a year, I found myself a young mother in an isolated town.
 I longed for ways to create a magical life for my kids, find my voice, and build community.

-That first winter, in the midst of me suffering a rather serious bout of depression, my husband bought me my first professional-grade camera.
-"Go find the beauty in the gray," he told me.
 I spent the next years with that camera around my neck.
 My daughters and I explored the woods and marshes.
 There, I found my voice through visual storytelling and writing.
 I connected to it through myths and folk tales, and built my first business.

-In 2019, seeing a gap in the local offerings, I established Quill Academy of Creative Writing.
+Seeing a gap in the local offerings, I established Quill Academy of Creative Writing.
 Teaching was a natural fit.
 Since then, my team has worked with hundreds of students to help them discover their writing voice and support their skill development.
 I learn as much from them as hopefully they do from me.
 I now teach more than 20 classes every week and love every minute of it.

-My French Roots: I love collaborating with other artists and have found myself lucky to have earned recognition for my work as an artist in residence in France.
+I also have had the opportunity to participate in international artist residencies.
 In 2024, I received the Denis Didierot writer-in-residence fellowship to the Château d’Orquevaux artists’ colony in northeastern France.
-I also have been named a 2026 Artist In Residence at Château Saint-Pierre de Mejans in the Luberon region.
+In 2025, I was accepted for the Fall cohort of the as a part of the Photo Trouvée Fall Virtual Artist Residency.
+In 2026, I will be an Artist In Residence at Château Saint-Pierre de Mejans in the Luberon region of France.

 On social media and my Substack, I share updates on travel, research, my latest WIP, and life.